Rupinder Rupi

-Rupinder Rupi or Roopi Rupinder is an Indian film and television actress, who is known for her work in the Punjabi film industry.
+Rupinder Rupi or Roopi Rupinder is an Indian actress, who is known for her work in the Punjabi film industry.
 She is famous for appearing in mother's role in most of the films.
 Her most well-known works are the films Mera Pind, Bailaras, Laavaan Phere, Nadhoo Khan.

 Early life and career

 Rupi was born in Amritsar, Punjab, India.
 She started her acting career as a theater artist.